jeromeetienne/threex/src/marbletable/README.md

   * make the physics of the table to follow the 3d
   * ERROR the table doesnt move, the up vector is

+* Make sure it is starting to level one and up
+  * onLoad,
+    * sessionStorage.nextMapId  !== GAME.mapId && GAME.mapId !== '01', reload to level 0
+    * sessionStorage.nextMapId  = GAME.mapId

+* give a name to level

-* Keep score between map
+* DONE Keep score between map
   * as the page is reloaded... how to do that ?
   * cookie ? sessionStorage ?
   * who write in it ? who remove ?